 The decision to engage in therapy takes courage.
 Kathryn works to provide a safe space and brings a strength based approach to her therapy.
 She believes that every person has unique qualities that can build hope, reduce the struggles of mental health challenges, build relationships, and heal from past experiences.

-As well as being a psychotherapist, Kathryn has previously enjoyed being an adjunct professor and teaching a variety of courses at Brigham Young University, Utah Valley University, and State University of New York at Geneseo.
+As well as being a psychotherapist, Kathryn has previously enjoyed being an adjunct professor at several universities.
 She integrates this knowledge into her therapeutic approach.

-Kathryn believes in the restorative effects of self care and enjoys spending time with her family, hiking in the mountains, cycling, gardening, reading/audio books and appreciating art.
+Kathryn believes in the restorative effects of self care and enjoys spending time with her family, hiking, cycling, gardening, and reading